Installing a BlazeMeter Agent for Kubernetes (Service Virtualization)

 Example:

 Your final deployment-crane.yaml manifest should look like the following example.
-You can copy the YAML and use it as your own deployment manifest, just make sure to edit the variables auth_token
+You can copy the YAML and use it as your own deployment manifest, just make sure to edit the variables auth_token, the namespace, AGENT_ID, LOCATION_ID, and so on.

 # This is for defining Role